Hindi-urdu Placement Test Information

 I can speak Urdu and/or Hindi, but am unable to read in either one or both the scripts.
 What are my options if I want to enroll in Hindi-Urdu classes at Northwestern?

 You are in luck!
 The HIND_URD 116-0: Accelerated Hindi-Urdu Literacy was created for students just like you!
 This quarter-long course is designed for heritage learners with speaking and listening skills in Hindi-Urdu but who cannot read both Nastaliq and Devanagari scripts.
 You will learn how to read and write in both scripts, and will also be given a broad overview of the Hindi-Urdu grammar, with focus on areas that tend to be difficult for heritage speakers.
-At the end of the quarter you will take a test, on the basis of which you could be placed into higher level Hindi-Urdu courses, and be eligible to take courses such as HIND_URD 121-2 (second year level) or HINDI_URD 211-2 (third year level), etc.
+At the end of the quarter you will take a test, on the basis of which you could be placed into higher level Hindi-Urdu courses, and be eligible to take courses such as HIND_URD 121-2 (second year level) HIND_URD 125-1 or 125-2 (accelerated Hindi), HINDI_URD 210 (third year level Hindi-Urdu), HIND_URD 310 or HIND_URD 320 (fourth year level Hindi-Urdu).

 What will the Hindi-Urdu placement test look like?